snowball-lang/snowball/README.md

 ## About The Project

 👋 Greetings!
-Allow me to introduce you to Snowball, a dynamically-typed, low-weight, object-oriented programming language complete with a garbage collector and module system.
+Allow me to introduce you to Snowball, a statically-typed, low-weight, object-oriented programming language complete with a garbage collector and module system.

 🚀 With a myriad of features to offer, Snowball boasts object-oriented programming, memory safety, built-in functions for enhanced productivity, and faster execution than other languages.
 Plus, its garbage collector and unit testing make it a comprehensive tool for developers.